ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 There are no query string parameters for this event.

-## Track events based on recommendations
+## Tracking events based on recommendations

 Tracking events based on integrated recommendations are the only way to measure success of recommendations.